Prashant-Singh112/mern-social-media/README.md

  - admin can delete those reported posts.

-**What you need to run this application:**

- - Node
- - MongoDB or Mongo Atlas
- - Cloudinary account
- - NPM

 **How to run this application**
 1. Make sure MongoDB is running on your system or online.
 2. include MongoDB database link in .env file.